mslinklater/Prometheus/README.md

 # Prometheus
-A selectio of tech glued together in a framework.
+A selection of tech glued together in a framework.
 Used for prototyping or experimentation.

-## Required

-* Vulkan renderer
-* Physics engine (from that Kindle series)
-* DearIMGUI
+It's not meant to be an engine.